Vitamin C Thickens Skin and Boosts Collagen, Study Finds

 Improved Collagen and Skin Renewal

-study, published in the International Journal of Investigative Dermatology in October, followed 24 participants in New Zealand and Germany, half of whom were instructed to eat two kiwis daily for eight weeks, providing about 250 micrograms of vitamin C per day.
+The study, published in the Journal of Investigative Dermatology in October, followed 24 participants in New Zealand and Germany, half of whom were instructed to eat two kiwis daily for eight weeks, providing about 250 micrograms of vitamin C per day.

-In all 12 participants, vitamin C levels in the blood rose to saturating levels and increased whole-skin vitamin C, including both superficial skin layers and inner skin layers.
+In all 12 participants, vitamin C levels in the blood rose to saturating levels and increased whole-skin vitamin C, including in both superficial skin layers and inner skin layers.

 After eight weeks, participants who ate kiwis daily had thicker skin density and increased skin growth.
 Vitamin C can help with skin regeneration by boosting collagen production.